cardpay/woocommerce-plugin/README.md

 Click **Yes** in the presented refund confirmation pop-up window.

-After successful full refund, the status of the order is changed to **Refunded**.
+After a successful full refund, the status of the order is changed to **Refunded**.

 ![](readme_images/order_refunded.png)

 ### Refund offline

-**Refund offline** is the operation when refund is created offline and amount of order should be returned manually in offline with cash only.
+**Refund offline** is the operation when refund is created offline and the amount of order should be returned manually in offline with cash only.

 **Refund offline** is possible for all supported payment methods in WooCommerce plugin.

-Refer to [official WooCommerce documentation](https://woocommerce.com/document/woocommerce-refunds/#section-4) in order to see the detailed information regarding refund offline operation.
+Refer to [official WooCommerce documentation](https://woocommerce.com/document/woocommerce-refunds/#section-4) to view the detailed information regarding refund offline operation.